 A district must adopt its professional development policy for district personnel not later than August 1, 2022.

-In designing educator staff development, a district must use procedures that, to the greatest extent possible, ensure the training included in the staff development:
+In designing staff development for educators other than principals, a district must use procedures that, to the greatest extent possible, ensure the training included in the staff development:

 - Incorporates proactive instructional planning techniques using a framework that:

 - Students respond or demonstrate knowledge and skills; and